chuckrunge/sidacoja/README.md

     	sdjc.addFilter(new String[]{"AND", "First Name","EQ","John"});
     	sdjc.addFilter(new String[]{"AND", "City","NE","Johnsonville"});

 LIKE is used for partial matches, or partially entered criteria.
 A percent sign (%) is used to match the beginning or the end of a string.
 A percent sign on both ends means the criteria can appear anywhere.
+An asterisk (*) can be used in place of the percent sign.

 Example: